About Jesus Steve Sweetman

 in the NIV for easy comparison.

-times in this short letter by Paul who wrote the letter from
+in this short letter by Paul who wrote the letter from prison.

-Paul is not dealing with problems like he did in his Corinthian,
+Paul was not dealing with problems like he did in his Corinthian,

 Galatian and Colossian letters.